 The petrol engine has already been tested and the performance is almost similar to the Brio hatchback.
 Honda Amaze takes around 13 seconds to reach 0-100km/hr.
 It’s a very refined engine which performs best at high rpms.
 The light weight of this car will help it get the best power to weight ratio in its segment.
 The 1.5 litre i-DTEC diesel engine of Honda Amaze is very powerful and most fuel efficient in its class.
 As far as performance is concerned it can easily outrun its main diesel compact sedans including the Maruti Swift DZire, Chevrolet Sail and Toyota Etios.

 Honda cars have always been popular to be very frugal and environment friendly.
 Honda Amaze is no different; Honda claims that Amaze diesel is the most fuel efficient saloon in India with mileage of 25.8 kmpl!!
 The petrol motor is also very fuel efficient with respectable mileage figures.
 Amaze petrol with manual transmission returns mileage of 18 kmpl and automatic petrol variant returns mileage of 15.5 kmpl.

-The top variant 'VX' of Honda Amaze sedan comes equipped with safety features like front fog lamps, engine immobilizer, front dual SRS airbags and ABS (Anti-lock Braking System) with EBD (Electronic Brake Distribution).
+The top variant 'VX' of Honda Amaze sedan comes equipped with safety features like front fog lamps, engine immobilizer, 2 SRS airbags and ABS (Anti-lock Braking System) with EBD (Electronic Brake Distribution).
 ABS plus EBD is standard in all diesel and automatic (petrol) variants.